-Contextual and Programmatic Advertising
+1. Contextual and Programmatic Advertising ^

 Context and programmatic ads will see a rise this year.
-Social media sites are already revamping the design to cater to these trends.
+Social media sites are already revamping the design to cater these trends.

-Even in videos, AI powered context advertisements that easily blend with the content are on the latest trend.
-For example, in a scene presenting a bar, an ad for a wine brand will feel less intrusive is likely to sell more wine.
+Even in videos, AI powered context advertisements that easily blend with the content are the latest ecommerce trend.
+For example, in a scene presenting a bar, an ad for a wine brand will feel less intrusive and is likely to sell more wine.

 If implemented properly, automated marketing will let you: